Vasu Primlani: Personal life

 Primlani grew up in New Delhi, India.
 She received a master's degree from UCLA in Geography, Urban Planning and Law.

 She is also a fitness enthusiasts and has done five half marathons, two Olympic-distance triathlons, a Half Ironman and a sprint triathlon.
 Currently based out of Delhi, she is also a somatic therapist.

 Career

 Primlani founded the non-profit Thimmakka’s Resources for Environmental Education in the United States.
-This organization provided environmental consulting services for restaurants and it received the California Governors Environmental and Economic Leadership Award in 2003 and she was appointed an Ashoka Fellow for her work with restaurants.
-Ms. Primlani's organization also received a US EPA region 9 award in 2003.
+This organisation provided environmental consulting services for restaurants and it received the California Governors Environmental and Economic Leadership Award in 2003 and she was appointed an Ashoka Fellow for her work with restaurants.
+Ms. Primlani's organisation also received a US EPA region 9 award in 2003.

-In July 2014, Primlani was accused of cheating by Saalumarada Thimmakka, a Bangalore-based environmentalist, for using her name to solicit money from the United States.
+In July 2014, Primlani was accused of cheating by Saalumarada Thimmakka, a Bengaluru-based environmentalist, for using her name to solicit money from the United States.
 According to Thimmakka, Primlani was misusing her name when she set up the Thimmakka's Resources for Environmental Education in the United States.
 According to Primlani, Thimmakka, a centenarian, "supposedly" merely forgotten that she had given Primlani consent to use her name.